-Tours to Tanah Lot Temple: Click here for more information about tours..
+Tours to Tanah Lot Temple: Check more information about the tour here

 Day 4-7 Ubud

-Those who have more time can relax here with a day of yoga or massage, get to know the culture and temples of the small town or simply enjoy the great food of Bali.
+If you have more time, you can also spend a day here relaxing with yoga or a traditional massage, getting to know the culture and temples of the small town, or simply enjoying the great food of Bali.

 Art Market in Ubud

-The great thing about the Ubud Art Market is that it gives you a taste of the culture of Bali, and its products are made not just in Ubud but in neighboring towns as well.
+The great thing about the Ubud Art Market is that it gives you a taste of Bali’s culture, and its products are made not just in Ubud but in neighboring towns as well.
 You will see & appreciate unique art and handicrafts that you’ll be hard-pressed to find anywhere else.
-I particularly like the quilts and my boyfriend likes a chess set with the pieces carved based on Hindu mythology.
+I particularly liked the quilts, and my boyfriend liked the chess set with carved pieces based on Hindu mythology.